Kronoberg Regiment

 The Kronoberg Regiment (Kronobergs regemente), designations I 11 and I 11/Fo 16, was a Swedish Army infantry regiment that traced its origins back to the 16th century.
 It was disbanded in 1997.
-The regiment's soldiers were originally recruited from Kronoberg County, and it was later garrisoned there.
+The regiment's soldiers were originally recruited from Kronoberg County, and they were later garrisoned there.

 History

-The regiment has its origins in fänikor (companies) raised in Kronoberg County in the 16th century.
+The regiment originated in fänikor (companies) and was raised in Kronoberg County in the 16th century.
 In 1616, these units—along with fänikor from the nearby Kalmar County—were organised by Gustav II Adolf into Smålands storregemente, of which twelve of the total 24 companies were recruited in Kronoberg County.
 Smålands storregemente consisted of three field regiments, of which Kronoberg Regiment was one.
-Sometime around 1623, the grand regiment was permanently split into three smaller regiments, of which Kronoberg Regiment was one.
+Sometime around 1623, the grand regiment was permanently split into three smaller regiments, of which the Kronoberg Regiment was one.

-Kronoberg Regiment was one of the original 20 Swedish infantry regiments mentioned in the Swedish constitution of 1634, although it was mentioned as one of two regiments that should merge to form Småland Regiment, but that regiment was never formed and instead Kronoberg Regiment and Jönköping Regiment were kept separate.
+Kronoberg Regiment was one of the original 20 Swedish infantry regiments mentioned in the Swedish constitution of 1634, although it was mentioned as one of two regiments that should merge to form Småland Regiment, that regiment was never formed and instead Kronoberg Regiment and Jönköping Regiment were kept separate.
 The regiment's first commander was Patrick Ruthwen.
 The regiment was allotted in 1684.
 The regiment was given the designation I 11 (11th Infantry Regiment) in a general order in 1816.

 Kronoberg Regiment was garrisoned in Växjö from 1920.
 In 1974, the regiment gained the new designation I 11/Fo 16 as a consequence of a merge with the local defence district Fo 16.
 The regiment was disbanded in 1997.